Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 ### Step 6: Test the Client-Server Interface

-To use the client-server model of UMA, initialize a UMA client using the following command.
+To use the client-server model of UMA, initialize a UMA server using the following command.

 `/home/fslcollab286/orca-external-tools/bin/oet_server uma &`